Does anyone favorite radio stations ever have static?

-Radio signals travel through the air, and sometimes they can be weak especially if you live far from the radio station.
+Radio signals are sometimes weak because they travel through the atmosphere particularly if someone reside far from the radio station.

 Circuit Working: